redox-os/book/src/why-a-new-os.md

   Most of the system components run in userspace, simplifying the testing and debugging.

+- Easy and quick to expand

+  New system components and drivers are easily and quickly added as userspace daemons.

 You can read more about the above benefits on the [Microkernels](./microkernels.md) page.

 ## Advanced Filesystem